scalableminds/webknossos-wrap/python/README.md

 ```

 This requires the [Rust compiler and build tools](https://www.rust-lang.org/en-US/install.html)
-to be installed on your machine.
+as well as a C compiler to be installed on your machine.

 ## Publish to PyPI
 ```bash